MA/MSc/PGDip/PGCert Professional Development

 This framework is really flexible and allows you to use the credit for courses you have already completed towards a recognised qualification.

-The PDA is a unique award - you set out the learning pathway, designing a bespoke academic qualification to suit your career and learning aspirations.
+The Professional Development Award (PDA) is a unique award - you set out the learning pathway, designing a bespoke academic qualification to suit your career and learning aspirations.

 This award is flexible as you can: